laipn/company-fit/README.md

 > [!TODO]:
 > Add the above to the company fit interview

 Not much of the above depends on the manager having good technical skills.
 It does however requires a separate strict technical hierarchy in place.
-Which is what you see in practice in tech coportation.
-Tech and management tracks are separate hierachies.
+Which is what you see in practice in tech corporation.
+Tech and management tracks are separate hierarchies.

 Note that neither Alice or Bob is acting maliciously in this situation, it is often just a case of [unconscious bias](https://pubmed.ncbi.nlm.nih.gov/36933917/) or "stupidity" ([Hanlon's Razor](https://en.wikipedia.org/wiki/Hanlon%27s_razor)).
 From an organizational efficiency perspective, it's important to note that the way to get the optimal outcome is to either managers good at reading people or to get Alice and Bob to not disagree in the first place (or agree faster).

-This brings us to the next section.
+The separate hierarchy becomes appealing for the following reasons:

+* The skill set required to resolve conflict is fundamentally different than the skill set to solve technical problems.
+* The accountability chain becomes clear.
+The manager is responsible for any action by the report outside of the report's technical responsibilities.
+* A management hierarchy allows a degree of [compartmentalization](https://en.wikipedia.org/wiki/Compartmentalization_(information_security)), whether that information are trade secrets or examples of (un)-ethical decision making.

 #### Defining Leadership